r-rakshitha/deep_learning/chapter_convolutional-modern/cnn-design.md

 $$\hat{F}(e, \mathcal{Z}) = \frac{1}{n}\sum_{i=1}^n \mathbf{1}(e_i \leq e).$$

 Whenever the CDF for one set of choices majorizes (or matches) another CDF it follows that its choice of parameters is superior (or indifferent).
 Accordingly
 :citet:`Radosavovic.Kosaraju.Girshick.ea.2020` experimented with a shared network bottleneck ratio $k_i = k$ for all stages $i$ of the network.
 This gets rid of three of the four parameters governing the bottleneck ratio.
-To assess whether this (negatively) affects the performance one can draw networks from the constrained and from the unconstrained distribution and compare the corresonding CDFs.
+To assess whether this (negatively) affects the performance one can draw networks from the constrained and from the unconstrained distribution and compare the corresponding CDFs.
 It turns out that this constraint does not affect the accuracy of the distribution of networks at all, as can be seen in the first panel of :numref:`fig_regnet-fig`.
 Likewise, we could choose to pick the same group width $g_i = g$ occurring at the various stages of the network.
 Again, this does not affect performance, as can be seen in the second panel of :numref:`fig_regnet-fig`.
 Both steps combined reduce the number of free parameters by six.